arunabhdas/yoyo/README.md

 yoyo
 ====

-yoyo is a multi-purpose generator built using yeoman
+yoyo is a multi-purpose scaffolding system built using yeoman

 Requirements
 ------------